cdfredrick/AstroComb_HPF/Drivers/Database/Couchbase Installation.md

 4.----------------------------

-~Copy the C sdk directory (containing "bin", "include", "lib", and "share") into the couchbase python client repository (or change the "lcb_root" directory in the next step to point its current path)
+~Copy the C sdk directory (containing "bin", "include", "lib", and "share") into the couchbase python client repository (or change the "lcb_root" directory in the next step to point to its current path)

 5.----------------------------